Troubleshooting Advanced Group Policy Management

 Cause: By default, the port on which the AGPM Service listens is port 4600.

-Solution: If port 4600 is not available for the AGPM Service, modify the port configuration on the AGPM Server to use another port and then update the port in the AGPM Server connection for AGPM Clients.
+Solution: If port 4600 is not available for the AGPM Service, modify each archive index file to use another port and then update the AGPM Server for all Group Policy administrators.
 For more information, see Modify the Port on Which the AGPM Service Listens.

 The AGPM Service will not start